 Excessively Worn Teeth:

 With the nightly forces of SRB acting directly on the teeth, they wear down becoming shorter.
 This disfigures the teeth and exposes the softer underlying dentin of the teeth contributing to tooth sensitivity.
+GERD (gastro-esophageal reflux disorder or acid reflux) commonly occurs in sleep-related bruxism and the strong stomach acids soften the enamel of the teeth resulting in accelerated tooth wear in some.

 With the excessive forces of SRB on the teeth, fillings can break often shortly after being placed.
 This can be costly and frustrating for both the patient and the dentist who placed the filling.
+Most filling materials have a compressive strength of less than the forces that SRB can generate.

 Cracked Roots of Teeth: